pkarsy/rfboot/README.md

 Bootloader for Atmega328 over the air (OTA) using the TI CC1101 chip

 A lot of electronic projects need to communicate with other components via an RF module.
-This project aims at speeding up and simplifying work-flow, by allowing the program to be uploaded via the same RF link.
+This project aims at speeding up and simplifying workflow, by allowing the program to be uploaded via this RF link.
 The emphasis is on reliability and security

 - [Rfboot in Action](https://github.com/pkarsy/rfboot/wiki/Reliabi) A good starting point.
 And gives us an idea of what tools we need to use rfboot. **VIDEOS NOT READY YET**